ADV Motorcycle Shifting – How to Keep Gear Changes Smooth

 The process of shifting from 2-3-4-5-6 is exactly the same as you increase speed.

-A smooth upshift comes from the controlled and steady movement of the clutch lever and throttle work combined with quick, firm lifting of the shifter with the left foot.
+A smooth upshift comes from the controlled and steady movement of the clutch lever and throttle work combined with the quick, firm lifting of the shifter with the left foot.
 If you find the bike is jerky forward at shifts, then go back to the friction zone exercises above and continue the practice drills.

 Here you can see the combined use of clutch and throttle: